 The second thing to know about boundaries is that setting, communicating, enforcing, and adjusting boundaries is really challenging -- so it’s not something to be hard on yourself about.
-First of all, even be able to set boundaries you have to develop a high degree of self-awareness to know what your boundaries are, or should be.
+First of all to even be able to set boundaries you have to develop enough self-awareness to know what your boundaries are in the first place.
 Secondly, communicating boundaries can require more self-esteem and self-confidence than comes naturally to most people.

 It is hard to ask for what you want in a relationship, especially if you feel like on some level you don’t deserve it.

 Thirdly, enforcing boundaries can be extremely awkward and out of character, especially for people who are more predisposed towards having porous boundaries because they aren’t used to putting themselves first.
 When communicating with your partner about boundaries try to be as clear as possible.
 One of the mistakes we often make in relationships is assuming the other person is more aware of our views than is reasonable (they aren't mind readers!)
 It’s better for you to assume they can infer nothing from silence and behavior, even though it may seem obvious to you.